Carbon32/charcast/README.md

 * Collision.
 * And a few more minor features...

 This project is no longer in-development.
+But that doesn't mean it won't receive some updates.

 ## Installation: